chinmaynehate/DFSpot-Deepfake-Recognition/README.md

 ## Usage
 ### For videos

-1. By running `setup.sh`, few sample videos from test set of datasets like DFDC, FFPP and CelebDF(V2) get stored in `sample_videos/`.
-Say you ran the `setup.sh` file with dfdc as the flag option, provide dfdc as the argument for `--dataset` in the below command.
-By doing so, the code looks for models trained on the dfdc dataset in the models directory that is supplid by the `--model_dir` argument.
-To check the authenticity of these videos, run:
+1. When `setup.sh` is executed, a few example videos from the test set of datasets such as DFDC, FFPP, and CelebDF(V2) are saved in `sample videos/` folder.
+Assume you run the `setup.sh` file with the -m flag option dfdc.
+If so, then pass dfdc as the `--dataset` argument, and the code will check for models trained on the dfdc dataset in the models directory specified by the `--model dir` argument.
+Command to check for deepfakes in these videos using models trained on dfdc dataset is:
 ```sh
 python3 spot_deepfakes.py --media_type video --data_dir ../sample_videos/dfdc/fake/ --dataset dfdc --model TimmV2 TimmV2ST ViT ViTST  --model_dir ../models/ --video_id 2 3 4 --annotate True --device 0 --output_dir output/
 ```